 12 January 2013ICA, London

-The second in a series of three nation-wide events by Open File investigating the distribution and production of art via virtual and digital platforms through sound, performance and digital media.
-Long Live The New Flesh coincides with Bloomberg New Contemporaries 2012.
+Long Live The New Flesh was the second in a series of three nation-wide events investigating the distribution and production of art via virtual and digital platforms through sound, performance and digital media.

 Modern society was initially formed by its relationship to human proportion.
 The capabilities and limitations of the physical body defined the old Fordist industrial system.
 In keeping with the ancient premise by Protagaras that ‘man is the measure of all things’, mankind was fundamentally able to manipulate his/her environment because of their physical proximity to it.
 Digitalization and the virtualisation of space implies a crucial shift where the human scale of industry and society have disappeared, and therefore social products are no longer manipulated totally materially.
 The shift from mechanical technology to digital, from hardware to software, obfuscates the workings of technology leaving only the virtually simulated soft interface of touchscreen to be manipulated by human hands.